illumos/ipd/ipd/0023/README.md

 state: predraft
 ---

-# Xen and the Art of Operating System Maintenance: A Removal of a Platform
+# IPD 23 Xen and the Art of Operating System Maintenance: A Removal of a Platform

 ## Goal